TRL-RMF/website/src/content/lift-integration.md

 A LiftState.msg is published to the AWS topic every 2 seconds which is read by RMF to get all relevant information about the lift state at that instance.
 The contents of the message is shown in figure 14.
-It contains time of publication, name of lift, available floors (floors which lift can transit to), lift's current floor (shows actual value only in AGV mode), lift's destination floor (this target floor was the previous destination set by RMF), lift door's state (whether it is open, closed or moving), lift's motion status (moving up, moving down, stopped or unknown), lift's current mode (offline, manual, AGV, fire or unknown) and session ID (identification details of the current AGV mode session).

 >![](./../images/lift_state.png)
 >